Samanbz/TA-certificates-script/README.md

 First you can create all the certificates with the command `npm run create-certificates`.
 You can inspect the certificates and check for errors in the certificates folder.
 If there are no errors you can run the [python script](https://github.com/racc0909/docx_to_pdf) to convert the docx files to pdfs.

 If you want to send the pdfs to your participant.
 You have to put your comments and certificates pdfs into the pdf directory.
-Then you can run the command `npm run send-email` to send the emails to the participants.
+Then you can run the command `npm run send-emails` to send the emails to the participants.
 This can take a while.
 You will see a progreebar in the terminal indicating the progress.